eve-atieno/codility-test-1/README.md

 ## Steps
 1. start by calculating the difference between (a and b)
 2. then create an array that compares the two strings
-3. then use string  interpolation which will create the string
+3. use string  interpolation which will create the string
 4. add a return value

 # Challenge 2